Airstack-xyz/docs/guides/token-transfers.md

 ---
 description: >-
-  Learn how to use Airstack to fetch all ERC20/721/1155 token transfers data, from or to user(s), across Ethereum, Base, Zora, and other Airstack supported chains.
+  Learn how to use Airstack to fetch all ERC20/721/1155 token transfers data, from or to user(s), across Ethereum, Base, Degen Chain, and other Airstack supported chains.
 layout:
   title: